danirus/django-comments-xtd/docs/example.rst

 Demo projects
 =============

-Django-comments-xtd comes with three demo projects:

-1. **simple**: Single model with **non-threaded** comments
+There are four example projects available within django-comments-xtd:

+1. **simple**: Provides non-threaded comment support to articles.
+It's an only-backend project, meant as a test case of the basic features (confirmation by mail, follow-up notifications, mute link).
-2. **custom**: Single model with comments provided by a new app that extends django-comments-xtd.
-The new comment model adds a ``title`` field to the XtdComment class.
+2. **custom**: Provides threaded comment support to articles using a new Comment class that inherits from django-comments-xtd's.
+The new comment model adds a **title** field to the **XtdComment** class.
 Find more details in :ref:`ref-extending`.
-3. **comp**: Several models with maximum thread level defined on per app.model pair, moderation, removal suggestion flag, like/dislike flags, and list of users who liked/disliked comments.
+3. **comp**: This example project provides comment support to several models, defining the maximum thread level on per app.model basis.
+It uses moderation, removal suggestion flag, like/dislike flags, and list of users who liked/disliked comments.
+Comment support for Articles are frontend based while comments for Quotes are backend based.
+4. **i18n**: The last example project is meant to help adding i18n support to django-comments-xtd.
+It uses django-rosetta to expose the translatable strings.
+Contributions are welcome.

 Visit the **example** directory within the repository `in GitHub <http://github.com/danirus/django-comments-xtd/tree/master/example>`_ for a quick look.